-What this all comes down to is putting your spouse and their needs above your own whenever possible.
-Marriage is sometimes referred to as a 50/50 proposition, but in truth a good marriage may call for something closer to a 100% commitment at times.
+My advice comes down to putting your spouse and their needs above your own whenever possible.
+Marriage is sometimes referred to as a 50/50 proposition, but in truth, a good marriage may sometimes call for something closer to a 100% commitment.

-I am hesitant to share the following story because it looks to be completely self-service, but I am doing so because Becky has felt comfortable sharing this with others on a number of occasions.
+I am hesitant to share the following story because it looks to be self-serving, but I am doing so because Becky has shared this with countless people over the years.

-Fifteen years ago, my father in law was in a nursing home and near the end of his life due to the effects of a of cancer called multiple myeloma.
-He went into hospice care right at the beginning of my spring break, and for the next week we spent every day from 7 in the morning until 10 or 11 at night caring for her father.
-It was hardly the relaxing week I wanted and needed as we moved into the long end of the school year, but I told Becky that in caring for him we only had one chance to get it right.
-We would have no regrets that we didn’t do all we could.
+Fifteen years ago, my father-in-law was in a nursing home and near the end of his life due to the effects of a cancer called multiple myeloma.
+He went into hospice care right at the beginning of my spring break, and for the next week, we spent every day from 7 in the morning until 10 or 11 at night caring for her father.
+It was hardly the relaxing week I wanted and needed before I returned to work to face the end of the school year, but it was something we had to do.
+I told Becky that we only had one chance to get it right in caring for her father.
+We would have no regrets that we didn’t do all we could in his last days.

-One day while I was walking out of the room to go buy a Coke, a hospice nurse came in to check on Becky’s dad.
-She asked my wife if I was “her man,” and when she learned that I was, told her “honey, you don’t know how good you got it.”
-Of the hundreds of dying patients with she encounters, few married couples are side by side during the long, slow death of a parent.
+One day while I was walking out of the room to buy a Coke, a hospice nurse came in to check on Becky’s dad.
+She asked my wife if I was “her man.”
+On learning I was, she told Becky, “honey, you don’t know how good you got it.”
+Apparently, of the hundreds of dying patients she cares for, it is rare for adult child and their spouses to be side by side during the seemingly long and slow death of a parent.